 Table of Contents

 Words Matter: Thoughts On Google Ads Copy

 Fresh ads are an effective way to keep your search campaign’s gears greased and running smoothly but before we can talk about new ad copy let’s talk about your existing ads.
 If you think about it, settings, bid strategies, keywords, and budgets all determine how ads will be shown but it’s the ads themselves that speak directly to potential buyers.

 As a general rule of thumb, I like to keep 2-4 ads running per ad group and for the most part, 3 ads are what works best for me.
 In this case, we are only talking about search ads but even search ads come in different types.
 It wasn’t too long ago that you could find yourself composing a “text ad,” but now text ads have been replaced by “Expanded Text Ads” giving you more fields to get your message across.
 What’s better than an “Expanded Text Ad”?
-How about a “responsive text ad” that allows you to enter in several options for both the ad headline and ad body, ensuring the best combination of both are shown to potential buyers.
+How about a “responsive text ad” that allows you to enter several options for both the ad headline and ad body, ensuring the best combination of both is shown to potential buyers?

 It’s true that selecting the correct type of ad is important and it is also true that having the correct number of ads is important but neither of those things will matter if your ad copy isn’t any good.

 If your PPC marketing campaign is running smoothly but you are starting to see a dip in conversions it may be time to refresh your ad copy.
 Heck, after 2-3 months you might want to consider refreshing your ads just so they don’t become stale.